chinchillad-ux/MBAX6418-assignment1/README.md

 The dashboard contains all review text and works offline.
 The lexicon is **not redistributed**; its terms prohibit redistribution, and SETUP explains how to obtain it from the author.[3]
 The public repository belongs to the submitting student’s account and is readable by anyone with its link.
 The instructor’s GitHub account, `davedgd`, is also confirmed as a collaborator.

-### Student sign-off — complete before handing in the link

-- [ ] I checked the README numbers against the saved results and dashboard.
-- [ ] I read the example reviews and revised the conclusions into my own words.
-- [ ] I confirmed the instructor can access my own repository and submitted its link.

 ## Sources

 [1] https://amazon-reviews-2023.github.io